akshaygulabrao/flappybird-monorepo/README.md

 # Flappy Bird with Q-Learning

 ## Introduction
 Reinforcement learning is the systematized approach of learning from sequential decisions.
+Agents iteratively learn from the environment's response to actions, which consists of the state update and a numerical reward signal.
 It allows the discovery of solutions that are counterintuitive to humans.
 It is the foundation of breakthroughs in go, chess, and protein folding.

-**Contributions:**
-- Attempted to reproduce prior work
-- Had issues with stability of learning
+In this repository, I replicate prior work on the flappy bird game.
+I technically was successful, but had significant issues with the stability of learning.
+Upon further reflection, I noticed that all prior work also had significant issues with the stability of learning, but avoided showing this problem through clever display tricks, or chart omission.

 ## Background

-### Reinforcement Learning
-1. Framework for sequential decision making
-2. Agent learns by observing environment's response to actions
-3. Goal is to maximize the reward signal given by the environment
-  - It's a numerical value
-  - Good reward signals are consistent and achievable
-  - Accurately represent the difference between optimal and suboptimal actions

 ### Markov Decision Processes
-1. Formal name for sequential decision making
-2. 4 components of an MDP
+Reinforcement learning is a framework for learning from sequential decisions.
+Markov Decision Processes (MDPs) formalize this process.
+MDPs consist of two sets and two functions:
 - State space $\mathcal{S}$
 - Action space $\mathcal{A}$
 - Transition function $P(s'|s,a) \rightarrow [0,1]$
 - Reward function $R(s,a) \rightarrow \mathbb{R}$

-3. Each interaction with the environment is known as a trajectory
+An agent's interaction with their environment is defined by a trajectory.
+A trajectory is a sequence of states, actions, and rewards.

+$S_0, A_0, R_1, S_1, A_1, R_2, \ldots, S_T$

+The agent's goal is to learn a policy $\pi(s) \rightarrow a$ that maximizes the reward signal.
+The reward signal isn't given by the reward received during a single timestep, but rather the sum of rewards received over the entire trajectory.
+When making a decision, the agent must consider the future rewards it can expect to receive, but discount them by a factor of $\gamma \in [0,1]$ because they are less certain. $\gamma$ close to 1 makes the agent more forward-looking into the future. $\gamma$ close to 0 makes the agent look for immediate rewards.
+In most reinforcement learning problems, $\gamma$ is set to 0.99.
+With calculus, even if t approaches infinity, the sum of rewards is finite.

+$$ \sum_{t=0}^{\infty} \gamma^t r_{t+1} = \frac{r_1}{1-\gamma} $$

+When the environment dynamics, $P(s'|s,a)$, are known, the agent can use dynamic programming to solve the MDP.
+It can walk backwards from the terminal state to the initial state, and calculate the value of each state-action pair.If environment dynamics is unknown, the agent can use reinforcement learning to learn the best action for each state.

-### Types of Reinforcement Learning
+### Two Learning Paradigms of Reinforcement Learning
-1. There are two dimensions along which RL algorithms can be classified:
-  - Known/Unknown environment dynamics
-  - Learn expected return of each state-action
-  - Most optimal action distribution for each state
-2. Model-Based RL vs Model-Free RL
-  - Sometimes the next state is deterministic wrt action
-    - Map the optimal action to each state
-  - The next state is uncertain
-    - Learn the state transition function
-3. Value-based RL vs Policy-based RL
-  - Value-based: Learn the value function for each state-action
-    - The optimal policy is then trivial
-    - Exploration strategy is a hyperparameter
+The agent has two approaches for learning the best action for each state: (1) Learning the expected return of each state-action pair or (2) learning the optimal action distribution for each state.

+#### Value-based Reinforcement Learning
+Learning the expected return of each state-action pair is faster, but needs a hardcoded exploration strategy, which needs to be tuned for each environment.
+For example, using a learning rate of .1 causes the agent to learn absolutely nothing in the flappy bird environment because the optimal action distribution is to jump about 1/20 of the time.

+#### Policy-based Reinforcement Learning
-  - Policy-based: Learn the optimal action distribution for each state
+Learning the optimal action distribution for each state is more stable, because it naturally systematically explores the environment.
+Learning action distributions also naturally expand to deal with continuous action spaces.
-    - Exploration strategy is baked into the policy
-    - More stable

 ### Deep Q Learning
-Before Q-Learning Networks:
-- Q-Tables: learn the value of each state-action pair
-  - Suffer from the curse of dimensionality
-  - Manual feature engineering to compress the state space
-- Q-Learning Networks
-  - Learn the value of each state-action pair
-  - Automates feature engineering
-  - Networks were deep for their time
+Q-Learning is the value-based policy-free approach to reinforcement learning.
+The agent needs to learn a function $S \times A \rightarrow \mathbb{R}$ that approximates the expected return of each state-action pair.
+Classical approaches for this problem is to use a Q-Table, which stores the value of each state-action pair in a table.

 ## Related Work